Articles for Audiophiles by Steve Deckert

 by Steve Deckert

 The very first thing one should consider when choosing or building a room for dedicated listening is it's physical dimensions.
-This alone will effect sound quality more than any other thing you can do.
+This alone will effect sound quality more than any other factor.
 I know, I learned this the hard way - more than once.

 Well to make a long story short, the bad room and served its purpose admirably until about 2 years later when I simply couldn't stand it anymore.
 After re-reading my Masters Handbook on Acoustics by Alton Everest, I was inspired to remodel the room, especially after I realized that it was physically possible to change it's dimensions to exactly fit one of the optimal formulas below: